 If you have a great deal of property you may find yourself overwhelmed as to how to fill an oversized landscape.
 First begin by creating distinct areas for multiple functions.
 While some parts can be traditional gardens, others can be larger landscaping elements and fully-realized outdoor living rooms and entertainment spaces for guests.

 Zone Your Garden

 Start with a plan to ensure your large garden is cohesive — measure your space and decide what is most important to you.

 Zone ideas include:

 Grow your own fruits and vegetables in a separate section of the garden where you can experiment with new crops every season.
 Your focus and choices in this zone will inform nearby zones as well, creating an environment where your strawberries, carrots, or tomatoes can flourish.

 Paths break up large expanses of landscaping and add shape to bigger gardens.
 Line a stone path with fragrant flowers and occasional statement pieces guests can admire.

 Placing this zone in the middle of a yard creates a natural shape, pushing plants and landscaping elements to the boundaries of the yard.
 Set up an outdoor theater and fit your entire family in a comfortable Vineyard 6-Piece Deep Seating Set.

 In this zone nurture plants that will attract bugs, birds, and butterflies to fill your garden with life.
 Grow wildflowers to entice butterflies and bees, plant a hedge to shelter the garden and serve as a nesting area for small animals, and put up a nesting box to encourage birds to breed.

 Torn on what outdoor furniture choices will create a sensible contemporary style while still providing all the luxuries of premium, durable furniture?
-Read our blog to discover the best ways to furnish an outdoor space.
+Check out our Get Inspired page for ideas.